Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/Configuration.md

 ## Provide a custom HttpClient instance

 In some cases, users may want to provide a custom instance of the `HttpClient` used by a client's transport to send and receive HTTP messages.
-To provide a custom `HttpClient`, create a new instance of `HttpClientPipelineTransport` and create the custom `HttpClient` instance to its constructor.
+To provide a custom `HttpClient`, create a new instance of `HttpClientPipelineTransport` and pass the custom `HttpClient` instance to its constructor.

 ```C# Snippet:ConfigurationCustomHttpClient
 using HttpClient client = new();